danielesegato/adme/README.md

 ADME library - Android Database Made Easy
 =======

-**DEPRECATION**: this repository has not been worked on for a long time and it has been made obsolte by many other libraries that got released in the mean time.
+**DEPRECATION**: this repository has not been worked on for a long time and it has been made obsolete by many other libraries that got released in the meantime.
 I've switched to [Android Room Library by Google](https://developer.android.com/topic/libraries/architecture/room).

 This library is a work in progress but I already use it in some project.